ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 ```

 Whereas in C++, surface classes derive from `Surface`, in Rust they implement a trait.
-The `intersect` method returns some intersection if there was one, or `None` if nothing was intersected,
+The `intersect` method returns some intersection if there was one, or `None` if nothing was intersected.
-a much more natural approach than an out argument.
+I find this to be a more natural approach than an out argument.

 Materials
 ---------
 Now we can intersect surfaces, but there is an other part to path tracing.
-When a surface is intersected, the material at that point determines how the ray bounces.
+When a surface is intersected, the material at that point determines how the light path continues.
 In C++, all materials derive from this class:

 ```cpp